Climate Regulation: United States

 In 2012, EPA promulgated NSPSs for the Crude Oil and Natural Gas Production source category that regulate volatile organic compound emissions from gas wells, centrifugal compressors, reciprocating compressors, pneumatic controllers, storage vessels and leaking components at natural gas processing plants, and sulfur dioxide emissions from natural gas processing plants.
 EPA revised these standards in 2013, 2014 and early 2015.
 EPA also enacted revisions to the National Emission Standards for Hazardous Air Pollutants for Oil and Natural Gas Production Facilities.
-While not directly regulating GHGs, EPA predicted that these regulations would result in significant climate co-benefits owing to anticipated methane reductions.
+While not directly regulating GHGs, EPA predicted that these regulations would result in significant climate co-benefits due to anticipated methane reductions.

 In the spring of 2014, President Obama released a Strategy to Reduce Methane Emissions that identified key sources of methane emissions (landfills, coal mines, agriculture, and the oil and gas sector) and set forth a plan to reduce GHG emissions from those sources.
-In January 2015, the Obama administration announced a new goal to cut methane emissions from the oil and gas sector by 40% to 45% over the next decade.
+In January 2015, the Obama Administration announced a new goal to cut methane emissions from the oil and gas sector by 40% to 45% over the next decade.

 In June 2016, EPA published two final rules in support of President Obama’s methane reduction initiative.
-First, EPA adopted the Final Source Determination Rule to clarify what onshore oil and natural gas facilities collectively constitute the stationary source for purposes of New Source Review and Title V permitting.
-The rule excludes facilities located beyond a quarter of a mile from the stationary source and allows case-by-case evaluation of whether facilities located within a quarter of a mile are part of the stationary source based on the common-sense notion of a plant.
+First, EPA adopted the Final Source Determination Rule to clarify what onshore oil and natural gas facilities collectively constitute the stationary source for purposes of the New Source Review and Title V permitting.
+The rule excludes facilities located beyond a quarter of a mile from the stationary source, and allows case-by-case evaluation of whether facilities located within a quarter of a mile are part of the stationary source based on the common sense notion of a plant.
 Higher levels of emissions from the aggregation of multiple sources can trigger applicability of more burdensome and costly air permit requirements.

-To date, national-level energy efficiency policies have relied more on voluntary and cooperative measures than legislative mandates, although there are a few exceptions.
+To date, national-level energy efficiency policies have relied more on voluntary and cooperative measures than legislative mandates, though there are a few exceptions.
 On April 30, 2015, President Obama signed a bill designed to improve building efficiency standards.
 Reflecting more modest aspirations than previously proposed energy efficiency bills, this recent legislation may nonetheless indicate a growing bipartisan consensus on energy efficiency.
 Despite the lack of significant national mandates, energy efficiency has gained significant traction in the US as a mechanism for avoiding increased energy consumption and reducing GHG emissions.

 Regional Climate Change Programs